 The 2,450 hectare Lainzer Tiergarten nature park dominates the southwest of Vienna out beyond Schönbrunn Palace, providing fresh air and hiking opportunities for the Viennese.
 But not even woodland is safe from the pervasive touch of imperial architecture.

 For many years, the Tiergarten hosted Habsburg hunting parties rather than picnics and Kindergarten outings.
-A place for Archdukes and Emperors to put the cares of office behind them and go out and slaughter some animals.
+A place for Archdukes and Emperors to put the cares of office behind them and go out and slaughter some innocent animals instead.

-In the 1880s, the then Emperor (Franz Joseph) decided to put up a summerhouse in the hunting grounds: not for hosting shooting parties, but for the pleasure of his wife, Elisabeth.
+In the 1880s, Emperor Franz Joseph decided to put up a summerhouse in the hunting grounds: not for hosting shooting parties, but for the pleasure of his wife, Elisabeth.

 The empress never really took to court life in Vienna, so spent much of her time on her travels (much to the disappointment of Franz Joseph).
 The Hermesvilla represents one of his forlorn attempts to encourage his beloved Sisi to remain in town.